CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Design of CoreGuard

 \subsection{Approach Overview}

 As shown in Figure \ref{figure_method}, CoreGuard operates in two phases: model locking (before deployment) and inference authorization (post-deployment).

-In the model locking phase, CoreGuard locks a trained model by applying a \textbf{protection protocol} to the weights of linear layers, i.e., swapping rows of the weight matrix.
-These row permutations essentially act as a \textit{lock}, rendering the linear layers dysfunctional, thus making the overall model unusable.
-These row-permuted layers can only function properly with inputs that are correspondingly column-permuted, which essentially acts as \textit{authorization}.
-However, authorizing the input features of each permuted layer using the TEE would result in significant TEE-GPU transfer overhead.
+In the \textit{model locking phase}, CoreGuard locks a trained model by applying a \textbf{protection protocol} to the weights of linear layers, i.e., swapping rows of the weight matrix.
+These row permutations act as a \textit{lock}, rendering the linear layers dysfunctional, thus making the overall model unusable.
+These locked layers can only function properly with inputs that are correspondingly column-permuted, which essentially acts as \textit{authorization}.
+However, directly using a TEE to authorize each locked layer would result in significant TEE-GPU transfer overhead.
 To address this, CoreGuard proposes a \textbf{propagation protocol}, which enables the features to be column-permuted by the network itself.
-Specifically, CoreGuard permutes the columns of certain layers, thus through their operation, their output features are column-permuted, which achieve authorization similarly.
+Specifically, CoreGuard permutes the columns of certain layers, thus through these layers' operation, their output features are column-permuted, which achieve authorization similarly.
 In this way, the TEE only needs to manage the initial authorization, and the authorization can be propagated to all subsequent layers.